Great Smoky Mountain National Park

 For visitors seeking a more adventurous route, traveling by RV or camper is a popular option, with several campgrounds within and around the park offering both tent and RV sites.
 However, due to the park’s mountainous terrain, some roads can be winding and narrow, so it’s important to ensure your vehicle is well-suited for mountain driving.
 For those who prefer a more leisurely pace, the Great Smoky Mountains Railway offers a historic train ride from nearby Bryson City, North Carolina, which gives visitors a unique perspective on the park’s beauty.
 Regardless of the mode of transportation, arriving at the Smoky Mountains is an experience that sets the stage for exploring one of the most diverse and scenic national parks in the United States.

-Smoky Mountain National Park
+Camping at Great Smoky Mountain National Park

 The Great Smoky Mountains National Park boasts a plethora of enchanting campsites, each offering a unique blend of natural beauty and tranquility.
 Nestled within the lush greenery of the Appalachian Highlands, these campsites provide an immersive experience for nature enthusiasts.
 Whether perched along the serene banks of a babbling mountain stream or tucked into the cool shade of ancient forests, the campgrounds in the park offer a diverse range of settings.
 Campers can revel in the sounds of rustling leaves, the melodic chorus of songbirds, and the soft murmur of nearby streams.
 The campgrounds also serve as gateways to a network of hiking trails, allowing visitors to explore the park's diverse ecosystems, including rich hardwood forests and mist-covered mountain peaks.